 Alkannet (Alkanet, Alkannin, Alkanna).
 Colouring obtained from root of Anchusa tinctoria (Alkanna tinctoria); legally permitted in food in most countries; colouring principle is alkannin.
 Insoluble in water but soluble in alcohol and ether.
 Blue in alkalies, blue with lead, crimson with tin, violet with iron.
 Used for colouring fats, cheese, essences (and inferior port wine).
 Also known as orcanella.
 (Jacobs.)

-All Bran.
-Trade name (Kellogg's Ltd.) for a breakfast cereal derived from wheat bran.
+All-Bran.
+Trade name (Kellogg's Ltd.) for a breakfast cereal high in bran content, claimed as a laxative.